After several months with the Automower it’s time to look back and take stock. But first here are a couple of things we’ve not covered yet.

-To check this I measuring the power use while the mower was charging and got 97 Watts – lets call it 100.
+To check this I measuring the power used while the mower was charging and got 97 Watts – lets call it 100.
 Worst case scenario running 24/7 the mower will be charging 8 hours a day.
 So 0.8 kWh per day or around 25 kWh per month.
-A little higher that the manual says, but not far away.
+A little higher than the manual says, but not far away.
 The Base Station also produces a voltage for the boundary and guide wires so lets say the worst case scenario might be around 30 kWh per month.

 In an 8 month cutting season (March to October) the electricity for the Automower should cost (30 x £0.1343) x 8 – Approx £32.00 per year.
 If you have a house with a Solar PV array then the daylight cutting should essentially be free.

 By comparison we used 2 to 3 fills of our 5 gallon petrol can each cutting season with the ride-on, which would currently cost around £50 to £75.